-The Spa – This is one of their biggest attractions and it is open to the public.
-It practically works separately of the hotel.
+This is one of their biggest attractions, and it is open to the public.
+It practically works separately from the hotel.
 It is 40,000 square feet of goodness.

-Basically, it is a full service spa with over 150 treatments.
-Manicures, hair salon, pedicures and so much more.
+Basically, it is a full-service spa with over 150 treatments.
+Manicures, hair salons, pedicures and so much more.

-They even have an area where it is adult only for swimming and enjoying tranquility.
+They even have an area where it is adults only for swimming and enjoying the tranquility.

-The Tennis here is as popular as the golf.
-However, it is also a full on gym.
+Tennis here is as popular as golf.
+However, it is also a full-on gym.